mikaelhg/springmvc-example/README.md

 * ExampleApplication.java: A Servlet 3.0 / Spring 3.2 application startup class
 * ExampleConfiguration.java: A Spring 3.2 programmatic configuration class, with development and production profiles
 * ExampleController.java: A simple, annotation-configured front end for all HTTP web requests
-* ExampleService.java: A business service skeleton, demonstrating Google Guice and Joda-Time
+* ExampleService.java: A business service skeleton, demonstrating Google Guava and Joda-Time
 * ExampleDao.java: A Spring Data JPA compatible DAO interface, CRUD with minimal boilerplate
 * Example.java: A skeleton JPA entity class with Lombok autogenerating the getters and setters required by the spec
 * index.html: A Thymeleaf view template, for lean HTML generation